mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

         `[Review output, then...]`
         `Prompt 2`: Based on the trends you identified, write a 2 paragprah executive summary for a non-technical audience.
         ```
-    - **Interview questions** for LLM to extract more information and fill gaps.
-Store this as an `interview.md` file in your `project` folder.
-        ```markdown
-        - **Stakeholders**: Who is involved, and what are their individual preferences?
-        - **Aversions**: What does everyone specifically dislike or want to avoid?
-        - **Hard Constraints**: What are your non-negotiable limits (e.g., budget, deadlines, physical constraints)?
-        - **Thresholds**: What specific metrics or ranges matter most (e.g., time, distance, climate)?
-        - **Successes**: Which past experiences worked best, and what specific conditions made them successful?
-        - **Failures**: What past experiences failed, and exactly what went wrong?
-        - **Logistics**: What is your standard logistical setup (e.g., preferred tools, environment, or pace)?
-        - **Flexibility**: Which trade-offs are you typically willing to make?
-        - **Non-Negotiable**: Where are you completely unwilling to compromise?
-        - **Behavioral Rules**: Are there specific things I should always or never do when assisting you?
-        - **Patterns**: What recurring themes do you notice across your most successful outcomes?
-        - **Clarifications**: Is there anything shared so far that seems contradictory or needs detail?
-        ```
     - **Tagging**: separate instructions from content.
 When pasting long documents, LLMs can struggle to distinguish your instructions from the provided text.
 XML-style tags (e.g., <instructions> or <document>) act as clear boundaries to prevent this instruction-data confusion.They eliminate ambiguity, so the model doesn't have to guess where your command ends and the data begins.
         ``` markdown
         <context>